cryptocontrol/algo-trading-server/README.md

 Trading Server for Advanced Orders
 ==================================

-This server is meant to be used by the CryptoControl Terminal to execute advanced orders like stop-losses, trailing stop-losses, take profit and more.
+This server is meant to be used by the CryptoControl Terminal to execute advanced orders like stop-losses, trailing stop-losses, take profit and more on exchanges that don't support advanced orders.

-The codebase is open-sourced so that anybody can host the trading server on their own and keep their API key off of CryptoControl.
-The trading server can easily be deployed via docker.
+The CryptoControl Terminal allows users to also specifiy to execute advanced orders from their own trading servers for better security.
+By doing so, users don't ever expose their API keys to any of CryptoControl's servers.

 For a quick start with docker-compose run
 ```
 docker-compose up
 ```
-or via docker
+or via docker, run
 ```
 docker run -p 8080:8080 -e SERVER_SECRET=set_random_password_here cryptocontrol-trading-server
 ```